Flying with babies and children to New York

 JFK, Newark, LaGuardia and Stewart airports are all home to several Mamava lactation pods.
 Especially designed for breastfeeding mothers on the go, the nursing suites can be found post-security in each airport terminal.
 They can accommodate a mother with a stroller, her child and a travel companion.
 Also, they feature a bench, fold-down electrical outlet for plugging in a breast pump (remember to bring an adapter) and a door that locks for privacy.
 Download the Mamava app for access to the pods.

 When you decide to take a shuttle bus or a taxi from the airport to your hotel, it’s important to know that it’s required by law to have a car seat.
 If your hotel is near a subway station and you don’t have too much luggage, you could consider taking the subway.
 You can also choose to book a private transfer from the airport, where you can add a child seat for an extra fee.

 Flying to New York with children from 2 till 12 years

-From age 2 onwards you will need to book a separate seat for your child.
-The price for the ticket is the same price as booking a ticket for yourself, so you don’t get a discount.
+From age 2 upwards you will need to book a separate seat for your child.
+The price of the ticket is the same as booking a ticket for yourself, so you don’t get a discount.
 Before booking check the seating plan of the aircraft.
 A lot of the times a family of three will be split up as the seats are in pairs.
 You can avoid this by checking the seating plan beforehand.
-This is of course no guarantee, but at least you’ll be a step ahead of the others who didn’t do so.
+This is, of course, no guarantee, but at least you’ll be a step ahead of the others who didn’t do so.
 It is also a good idea to let your children play around at the airport.
-I can still hear my mother say: “This is no playground!”
+I can still hear my mother say: “This is not a playground!”
 If you let children be children, they’ll probably be a lot quieter on the long flight.